Principled Federated Random Forests for Heterogeneous Data: Numerical Results

+Figure~\ref{fig:homogeneous_benchmark} reports test MSE on a $30\%$ held-out mixture sample from the client mixture in the homogeneous setting (averaged over 150 draws).
+FedForest-Quantiles (with or without $H$) and Federated Histogram (which does not split on $H$) perform on par with centralized RF, with FedForest-Quantiles showing lower variance.
+Local learning and local ensembling perform worse due to limited per-client sample sizes; although unbiased here, they underutilize data relative to federated and centralized methods.
+FedForest-AvgImp is slightly weaker and degrades when including $H$, but approaches centralized performance with larger $B$ or higher $L$.

+In the covariate-shift setting (\Cref{fig:covshift}), client supports are nearly disjoint, and the target function requires a split between them.
+This stresses methods relying on local impurity estimates.
+FedForest-Quantiles and Federated Histogram remain close to centralized RF since they evaluate splits using pooled statistics.
+In contrast, FedForest-AvgImp fails in this regime: averaging client-wise gains can miss global splits when each client observes only one side of the partition.
+Allowing AvgImp to split on $H$ mitigates this by acting as a proxy for client identity.
+Local ensembling is omitted due to extremely high error ($\approx 141.2$), as models trained per client extrapolate poorly across disjoint supports.\looseness-1

-\looseness=-1 Finally, Figure~\ref{fig:outcome_heterogeneous_benchmark} (outcome shift) highlights the benefit of client-aware structure: including $H$ substantially improves performance for methods that can split on $H$ (centralized and our FedForest variants), whereas baselines restricted to $X$ cannot capture client effects and incur a larger error.
-Note that Federated Histograms are not designed to split on $H$ so they fail in this context.
+Finally, Figure~\ref{fig:outcome_heterogeneous_benchmark} shows the outcome-shift setting.
+Allowing splits on $H$ significantly improves centralized RF and FedForest variants, which can adapt to client-specific offsets, whereas baselines restricted to $X$ cannot capture this heterogeneity and perform substantially worse.
+Federated Histogram, not designed to split on $H$, is particularly affected in this regime.